danube-messaging/danube_docs/docs/getting_started/Danube_kubernetes.md

 2024-08-28T04:30:22.993274Z  INFO danube_broker::admin: Admin is listening on address: 0.0.0.0:50051
 ```

-## Setup in order to communicate with cluster PubSub brokers
+### Setup in order to communicate with cluster danube brokers

+If you would like to communicate to the messaging sytem by using the danube-cli tool, or your own danube clients running locally, you can do the following:

 ```bash
 kubectl get nodes -o wide